Rirkrit Tiravanija: Demonstration Drawings at the Drawing Center

 September 12 to November 6, 2008

 Rirkrit Tiravanija is an art world provocateur whose practice takes the central problem of conceptual art and runs wild with it.
-Conceptual art can mean different things, but whether seen historically — as an extension of Minimal art in its radical reduction of the art object for the sake of linguistically questioning art’s nature — or understood more generally — as art where the material manifestation is strictly subservient to bigger ideas — the aesthetic problem of such art is, what is there, sensually speaking, to enjoy?
+Conceptual art can mean different things, but whether seen historically, as an extension of Minimal art in its radical reduction of the art object for the sake of linguistically questioning art’s nature, or understood, more generally, as art where the material manifestation is strictly subservient to bigger ideas, the aesthetic problem of such art remains the same.
+What is there, sensually speaking, to enjoy?
 What kind of dynamic relationship with the object is there to be savored?

 The best-known pieces by Mr. Tiravanija (pronounced Tira-VAN-it), a Buenos-Aires-born and North American trained artist of Thai descent, literalize the question of savoring — he stages cook-ins.
 These events raise questions about food production, developing and advanced economies, supply and demand — familiar leftist fare.

 Within the tradition of avant garde “happenings,” this is art at its most ephemeral, in that the physical evidence is soon gone.
 But it is far from the least memorable, as Mr. Tiravanija is not a bad cook.
 Clearly, though, this kind of gesture is art that eschews the traditional means.
 It comes as a surprise, therefore, to learn that Mr. Tiravanija is the subject of a large show at the Drawing Center, curated by Joao Ribas.
 This perennially hip institution often likes to stretch definitions of its remit, but Mr. Tiravanija’s “Demonstration Drawings” actually consist of more than 200 framed, small pencil-on-paper images, each of them depicting a scene of political protest, the most traditional show to be seen there in an age.